aleksandraklofat/disaster_response_ml_pipeline/README.md

 # Disaster Response Pipeline Project

+For this project I created NLP(Natural Language Processing) Pipelines in order to process and categorize messages sent during various natural disaster events.
+It is a project requierd by Udacity in order to get Data Science Nanodegree.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.